Learning-and-Intelligent-Systems/stacking/doc/execution.md

 ---

 ## Find COM, solve for stable tower, find and execute plan to build tower
+TODO: This is old and was in the original README.
+Does this still hold, and if so, where should it go?

 The following command will find the COM of the given blocks, find the tallest stable tower, and plan and execute the construction of that tower.
 ```
 cd stacking